Cycling in Quebec: rides, trails, and stops at Carrera Café

 After the ride: the perfect reward

 After a bike or fat bike ride, nothing beats a stop at Carrera Café.
-Order a hot latte or a double espresso, and add a Charlevoix charcuterie board to refuel.
-The ideal paddock after your circuit tour.
+Order a hot latte or a double espresso, and add a Charlevoix charcuterie board to recharge.
+The perfect paddock after your circuit tour.

-No need to bring your bike.
+No need to carry your bike.
 Several shops and rental services are available in Old Quebec and near Petit-Champlain.

 ★ Recommended

-Rental of standard, hybrid, and fat bikes near the Old Port.
+Standard, hybrid, and fat bike rentals near the Old Port.
 Half-day and full-day packages with helmet included.

 Sharing